Alessandro-Dodon/pyvar/functions/README.md

 - Check log returns vs normal returns on everything

-- Use term "filtered historical innovations"/ check it out (shoould be the same as standardized residuals)

 - Explain buy and hold strategy (always assumed in our calculations) in the pdf report

 - Specify in docstrings that options can be empty list (equity only portfolios) for simulations